-- Lights do headlights, turn signals, emergency flashers, and exterior lamps function and are they clean and adjusted properly? - Windows and Mirrors are they clean and adjusted properly? - Tires and Wheels are they inflated properly?
+Lights - do headlights, turn signals, emergency flashers, and exterior

+- lamps function and are they clean and adjusted properly? - 2.
+Windows and Mirrors are they clean and adjusted properly? - Tires and Wheels are they inflated properly?
 Are all wheel cap nuts in place and torqued properly - tighten if necessary.
 Check front wheel bearing oil levels.
 Inspect all tires and wheels for damage - correct if found. - Suspension check for loose or missing fasteners.
-Check damage

-- to springs or other suspension parts. - Brake Components check lines, linkages, chambers, parking and service brake operation. - 6.
+Check damage to springs or other suspension parts. - Brake Components check lines, linkages, chambers, parking and service brake operation. - 6.
 Air System are there leaks? - Air Tanks drain water from all air tanks.
 Make sure the drain cocks are closed.
-This procedure is also required for air suspension tanks equipped with automatic drain valves. - For further details See Using the Brake System on page 4-17. - Steps and Handholds check for worn surfaces and loose or missing fasteners. - 8.
-Fluid Tanks check underneath the vehicle for signs of fluid leaks.
-If any are found, correct before operating the vehicle.

-9. Fuel Tank Caps - are they secure?
+This procedure is also required for

+- air suspension tanks equipped with automatic drain valves. - For further details See Using the Brake System on page 4-15. - 7.
+For trucks with hydraulic brakes: - Check brake system for leaks. - Check hydraulic lines for cracks or kinks. - Check calipers for leaks.
+Have any problems corrected before operating the vehicle. - Steps and Handholds check for worn surfaces and loose or missing fasteners. - Fluid Tanks check underneath the vehicle for signs of fluid leaks.
+If any are found, correct before operating the vehicle. - 10.
+Fuel Tank Caps are they secure?